The-Tasty-Jaffa/Tasty-Jaffa-cogs/README.md

 # Tasty Jaffa cogs
-These cogs are simple to use, open source and can be used along side the discord bot [Red](https://github.com/Cog-Creators/Red-DiscordBot/).
+These cogs are simple to use, open source and can be used along side the discord bot [Red](https://github.com/Cog-Creators/Red-DiscordBot/) V2.
 These are a collection of cogs I have made on various requests.
 These cogs are intended for use with the open source discord bot [Red](https://github.com/Cog-Creators/Red-DiscordBot/)

 ***

 ## Download cogs
 To download this repo use this command with your bot.
+**WARNING!
+These cogs are for Redbot V2(EOL) not Redv3**

+Find the updated cogs here ->

 `[p]cog repo add Tasty-cogs https://github.com/The-Tasty-Jaffa/Tasty-Jaffa-cogs`